DionKill/ps4-linux-tutorial/docs/installation.md

 #### Internal HDD installation
 Check your PS4 storage, as you'll need to choose the size of the installation.
 Leave some free space in your console, and remember that the PS4 doesn't report the space taken internally by Linux!

 FTP to your PS4.
-Go to the `/data/` folder, and create the folder `/boot/linux/` and place your bzImage (and bootargs.txt if you have it) and initramfs in there.
+Go to the `/data/` folder, and create the folder `/linux/boot/` and place your bzImage (and bootargs.txt if you have it) and initramfs in there.

 <img src="/screenshots/internal-drive-conf.png" width="50%">

-Then, go to `/user/system/`, create a folder called boot, and paste your distro in there.
-Remember that it needs to be called `psxitarch.tar.gz or xz`!
+Then, go to `/user/system/`, create a folder called `boot`, and paste your distro in there.
+Remember that it needs to be called `psxitarch.tar.gz` or `xz`!

 When installed, you can remove your Linux installation by removing the above files, and the "linux.img" found in `/user/home/` folder.
 Just in case you realize I was correct.
 :::